 The prosecution must establish beyond a reasonable doubt all the “elements” of the crime.
 In many states the crime of evading an officer in a police vehicle is established by showing:

 While the elements listed above are specific to an officer in a vehicle, the same principles apply to legitimate police commands that don’t involve vehicles.
 In such cases, individuals who fail to heed a clear police command, whether it’s verbal or otherwise made reasonably clear by a distinctively marked officer (wearing a police uniform, showing a badge), may be charged for evading police.

 A criminal charge of fleeing or evading the police may be either a misdemeanor or felony charge, depending on the circumstances.
 Generally fleeing the police in a vehicle is a felony charge, but eluding the police on foot is usually a misdemeanor.
 In either case, penalties depend on the severity of the crime charged, and can include:

 Misdemeanor Penalties: Prosecutors generally have a great degree of flexibility in deciding what crimes to charge, how to punish them, and what kinds of plea bargains to negotiate.

 Felony Penalties: Felonies can also be punished in a range of ways so that the punishment matches the severity of the crime.
 For example, if during the act of fleeing someone is harmed or killed, penalties will be substantially greater.
 Standard felony penalties include:

 Being charged with a crime is not the same as having committed the crime.
 There are several possible defenses for a criminal charge of evading police.

 Whenever you are facing criminal charges, it’s in your best interests to consult with a lawyer.
 A charge of evading the police carries serious and immediate consequences.
 An experienced criminal defense attorney can investigate the charges against and negotiate on your behalf.
-Receive a free claim review to better understand what legal option best fit with your case.
+Get started today and find an experienced criminal lawyer near you.